-The R-factor serves as one guide for the status of the refinement.
-An R-factor of \sim 60% is consistent with a random relation between the observed and calculated amplitudes.
-A good starting model will have an R-factor of 40% to 45% and a final model of a macromolecular structure may exhibit an R-factor of $\sim 20\%$.
-During the refinement $(2F{\text{obs}}-F{\text{calc}})$, sum electron density maps should look like the corrected model, although they can be biased by incorrect phases/models.
-On the other hand $(F{\text{obs}}-F{\text{calc}})$, difference electron density maps will indicate missing or incorrectly placed atoms.
+starting model will have an R-factor of 40% to 45% and a final model of a macromolecular structure may exhibit an R-factor of ~20%.
+During the refinement ($2F{obs}$ - F{calc}), sum electron density maps should look like the corrected model, although they can be biased by incorrect phases/models.
+On the other hand (F{obs} - F{calc}), difference electron density maps will indicate missing or incorrectly placed atoms.
 So-called omit maps can be used to remove phase bias that results from least-squares refinement using wrong coordinates.
 These are difference electron density maps calculated after removing a part of the model from the calculation of F{calc} amplitudes.
 Because nearby atoms have been influenced by the incorrect portions, the "memory" associated with the omitted atoms needs to be removed.
 This is achieved by annealed omit maps that are calculated after removal of specific portions of the structure and additional MD.
-A composite omit map can be generated by placing a 3D grid over the entire unit cell and removing one grid box at the time, calculating the F{calc} , and then repeating this for all grid boxes and summing over all grid points.
+A composite omit map can be generated by placing a 3D grid over the entire unit cell and removing one grid box at a time, calculating the F{calc} , and then repeating this for all grid boxes and summing over all grid points.